Yobuligo/ServiceProvider.TypeScript/README.md

 ```

 ### Provide a service to the service provider
-To request a service from the service provider, at first it has to be provided to the service provider.
+To request a service from the service provider, it has to be provided first.
+Normally at a central place within an application. *Currently some kind of autowiring is not supported.*
-Providing an already existing service type overrides the existing service definition by the new one.
-There are two ways to provide a service to the service provider:
+There are two ways to provide a service which is explained below.

+**Hint:** Providing an already existing service type would replace the current service.

-1. Put service to set an already initialized service instance to the service provider.
-The service class (here 'LoggerService') is required as first parameter.
-The class type is the key for addressing the service type.
-As the service type is connected to that class, an instance of that service type has to be injected as second parameter.
+1. Put a service

+An already initialized service instance can be put to the service provider.
+Therefore the service definition which is connected to the abstract service type has to be injected followed by the service instance which must be of type of the abstract service type.

 To put a service means it is handled as a singleton service.
-Each time that service is requested, the same instance is returned.
+Each time that service is requested, the same instance will be returned.
 ```
 const logger: ILogger = new Logger();
 SP.put(LoggerService, logger);
 ```

-2. Register service is an alternative to putting a service.
+2. Register a service is an alternative to putting a service.
 Here the service is only initialized on demand.
 The registration of a service needs 3 parameter.
 The service class as key, which is connected to the service type.
 The concrete service implementation class, which should be initialized when the service is requested and the service instantiation type.
 The service instantiation type must be either multiple or single instantiable.
 It defines if either always the same service instance is returned or that with each service request a new instance of the service is created and returned.
 ```